All inspection requests require a minimum of 24-hours prior notice and the permit number.

-Per section 113.7 of the USBC, the Building Department has 2 working days to complete Inspections.
-Note: inspection times CAN NOT be requested or scheduled
+Per section 113.7 of the Virginia Uniform Statewide Building Code (USBC), the Building Department has 2 working days to complete Inspections.
+Note: inspection times can not be requested or scheduled.

-- Footing (prior to pouring concrete: excavation is complete, reinforcement and grade stakes are installed)
+- Prior to pouring concrete: excavation is complete, reinforcement and grade stakes are installed

-- Foundation/Floor joist/Projection (sill plate with anchor bolts & floor joists, prior to sub floor).
+- Foundation/floor joist/projection (still plate with anchor bolts and floor joists, prior to sub floor)